Looking for the best open-source chatbots? In this blog, you will find top 10 chatbots with their defining features and where to access them. Dig in!

 What are open source chatbots

-Chatbots are defined as “a computer program designed to simulate a conversation with human users, especially over the Internet.”
+Chatbots are “computer programs designed to simulate a conversation with human users, especially over the Internet.”

-You’ve undoubtedly seen or interacted with many of these computer programs in your life.
+You’ve undoubtedly seen or interacted with many of these computer programs.

-Maybe you’ve ordered pizza using a Chatbot.
-Or used one to help you buy makeup.
+Maybe you’ve ordered pizza using a chatbot.
+Or use one to help you buy makeup.

 Maybe you’ve even had a therapy session with one.